 Typically, you get to Weed on I-5 and then transition to US Highway 97, which is the straight shot up to Bend.
 But California in a drought is never typical.
 We have been watching the reports from Cal-Fire, following the active fires in the area.

-There was far too much smoke in the air for us to see Mt.
-Shasta as we were driving from San Francisco to Bend.
+There was far too much smoke in the air to see Mt.
+Shasta as we drove from San Francisco to Bend.
 But the photo above is what you could see on a clear day.

 We also encounter the Salt Fire burning close to I-5, which slows us down considerably.
 Cal-Fire has closed all but one lane of I-5.
 The drive from Dunsmuir to Mt.
 Shasta, which should only take 30 minutes or less, turns into an hour and a half with lots of smoke and fire-fighting excitement.